Avivore: Mammals

-In certain biotopes, birds constitute the bulk of the diet of various carnivorans, e.g., of adult leopard seals that mostly prey on penguins, the Arctic fox living in coastal areas where colonies of murres, auks, gulls and other seabirds abound and stoats in New Zealand against whom flightless birds like the takahē and kiwi are defenseless.
+In certain biotopes, birds constitute the bulk of the diet of various carnivorans, e.g., of adult leopard seals that mostly prey on penguins, the Arctic fox living in coastal areas where colonies of murres, auks, gulls, and other seabirds abound and stoats in New Zealand against whom flightless birds like the takahē and kiwi are defenseless.
 Other avivore mammals who occasionally prey on birds include most carnivora; a number of primates ranging from lorises and night monkeys over baboons and chimpanzees to humans; orcas; opossums and other marsupials; rats and other rodents; hedgehogs and other insectivora and bats.

 A number of mammal species are specialized predators of birds.
 The caracal and the serval, both medium-sized cats, are known for their leaping ability which they use to catch flying birds, sometimes two at a time.
 Domestic cats may at times become specialists as bird-killers if other prey is unavailable.
 Some carnivora, including the red fox and martens, are known for engaging in surplus killing of birds.
 Kruuk (1972) observed that four red foxes killed 230 black-headed gulls in one night in a single colony at the Cumberland coast while fewer than 3% of the gulls showed any sign of being eaten.
 The greater noctule bat is believed to predate small migrating birds on the wing in the skies of Southern Europe.

 Many mammals, such as squirrels, monkeys, and pine martens, also feed on bird eggs and young when they get the chance.

 Amphibians

+Limnonectes megastomias, a fanged frog reported to eat birds.

-The fanged frog Limnonectes megastomias preys on birds and insects.
+The fanged frog species Limnonectes megastomias preys on birds and insects.